 Students enrolled in the Gatton College of Pharmacy are registered for a pre-determined set of courses each semester during the didactic years (P1-P3) of the curriculum by the Admissions and Records Office.
+Elective options exist within the P2 and P3 year.
 Courses during the didactic portion of the curriculum are offered once a year, and latitude within the curriculum is not allowable (i.e., reduced class schedule, or withdrawing from a semester) except in cases of extenuating circumstances.
 Poor academic performance is not considered an extenuating circumstance.
 Students have the opportunity to request specific practice experiences during the Advanced Pharmacy Practice Experience year (P4) according to location and scheduling preferences.